nealmick/bb/README.md

 # under development*

-API used for stats: https://www.balldontlie.io/
+API used for stats: https://www.balldontlie.io/ rate limit: 1 request per second

-API used for spread: https://the-odds-api.com/
+API used for spread: https://the-odds-api.com/ rate limit: 500 request per month
+# this is gona be a problem if alot of people start using this project.
+# that api is hit once per game.  we on free trier.
+# paid tier is 20$/month     20,000request/month